pablopalafox/voxflownet/readme.md

 ### Training

-Make sure that the 'do_train' flag is set to 'True' in 'config.py'.
-Also configure the number of 'epochs', 'batch_sizes' and other stuff to what you need.
-By setting 'OVERFIT' to 'True' you can just overfit to some examples, which can be set in 'sequences_to_train'.
+Make sure that the `do_train` flag is set to `True` in `config.py`.
+Also configure the number of `epochs`, `batch_sizes and the path to the processed dataset as well as to where the model should be saved.

+By setting `OVERFIT` to `True` you can just overfit to some examples, which can be set in 'sequences_to_train'.

 ```bash
 python main.py